neos/neos-ui/packages/neos-ui-extensibility/README.md

 # @neos-project/neos-ui-extensibility

-> Core of the extensibility mechanisms for the Neos UI
+> Core of the extensibility mechanisms for the Neos UI.

 ## Installation
 ```bash